Topographs for binary quadratic forms and class numbers: Introduction

+\end{theorem} On the right of \e{dz} are sums over integral quadratic forms of discriminant $D$.
+The first sum is finite, indexed by Zagier reduced forms that we will describe.
+The second sum is infinite and, from our perspective, $(2a+b)b(b+2c)$ in the summand has an interesting shape: it is the product of the natural edge labels of three edges attached to a vertex in a topograph.
+So we may ask if it is possible to reinterpret \e{dz} as a sum over the vertices of the $h(D)$ topographs of discriminant $D$.

+The authors in \cite{dit21} were extending similar formulas of Hurwitz in \cite{hur} who looked at the $D<0$ case.
+Our ultimate goal, achieved in Section \ref{sqrd}, is to further extend these results to the more difficult situation when $D$ is square by making use of the topographic framework.

+The required theory is built up in stages and we treat a variety of topics:

+3mm {\bf Topograph basics.} Topogaphs are introduced from a simplified perspective in Section \ref{ttop}, avoiding quadratic forms or any underlying structure initially, and focusing on their local rule.
+The connection to continued fractions and $\SL(2,\Z)$ is seen here.

+3mm {\bf Topograph classification.} Conway's original classification is recounted in Section \ref{cla} with his appealing notions of rivers, lakes and wells.
+Topogaphs have different properties depending on whether the discriminant $D$ is positive or negative, square or non-square.

+3mm {\bf Automorphs and units.} The proof of Theorem \ref{t3} in \cite{dit21} needs automorph groups.
+These are the elements $M$ of $\SL(2,\Z)$ that fix a particular form: $q|M=q$.
+On the topograph such elements correspond to paths linking areas that look the same locally.
+In Section \ref{ive} this novel point of view is used to prove some standard results, giving the generator of the automorph group of a form of discriminant $D$ and, when $D>0$, the related generating unit $\varepsilon_D$ seen on the left of \e{dz}.

-Rickards notes in \cite{ri21} that each quadratic form equivalence class is naturally represented by a topograph.
-As we will see, counting topographs gives simply derived class number formulas that complement the well-known formulas of Dirichlet involving values of $L$-functions and Kronecker symbols.
-In an example that goes back to Gauss, for $n>3$,
+3mm {\bf Class numbers for negative discriminants.} As seen in Section \ref{<}, counting topographs by using their internal properties gives simply derived (finite) class number formulas that complement the well-known formulas of Dirichlet involving values of $L$-functions and Kronecker symbols.
+We also give a new short proof of a celebrated result of Gauss: for $n>3$,

 Here $r'_3(n)$ is the number of ways to write $n$ as a sum of squares of $3$ integers with their $\gcd$ being $1$.
-We give a new short proof of \e{rr3} in Section \ref{<} using little more that the striking identity
+Our proof of \e{rr3} uses little more that the striking identity

 of Krammer \cite{kr93} and some basic topograph geometry.